k-state-id3a/mixed-models-fall25/content/1-intro.md

 **Group discussion:** What to write in the Materials and Methods section of a paper.

 - Field-specific consensus
-- Enough to be reproducible
+- Enough information to be reproducible

-**Example 1** A study to find out if water capture increased as the result of selection for yield in SX hybrids in the US corn-belt (Reyes et al., 2015). [[link](https://doi.org/10.1093/jxb/erv430)]
+**Example 1:** A study to find out if water capture increased as the result of selection for yield in SX hybrids in the US corn-belt (Reyes et al., 2015). [[link](https://doi.org/10.1093/jxb/erv430)]

-{% include figure.html img="day1/paper2_bateson.jpg" alt="" caption="Figure 10.
+{% include figure.html img="day1/paper1_reyes.jpg" alt="" caption="Figure 10.
 Section from Materials and Methods section from a peer-reviewed publication." width="100%" id = "paper2" %}

 **Example 2:** A study to find out if developmental telomere attrition is a measure of state in birds, and hence should predict state-dependent decisions such as the relative value assigned to immediate versus delayed food rewards (Bateson et al., 2014). [[link](#)]

 {% include figure.html img="day1/paper2_bateson.jpg" alt="" caption="Figure 10.
 Section from Materials and Methods section from a peer-reviewed publication." width="100%" id = "paper2" %}

+## Summary

 <head>
     <meta charset="UTF-8">